 The exception to this is in cases of relationship breakdown, when a single party sharing a joint email address may approach us asking to have a different email address for themselves from now on.
 Reasons for email address change requests should always be provided.

 Lloydshare offers a Beneficiary facility.
 How does that work?

 Many nominated beneficiaries wrongly assume that our product is a type of life assurance that guarantees an automatic pay-out on the death of the Plan-holder/s.
-However, as our clients will understand from the Terms & Condition, the Lloydshare Loyalty Repayment Plan [formally termed the Lloydshare Deferred Annuity] is a loyalty repayment product linked to Vacation Ownership at one of our Partner Resorts.
-The Plan runs alongside a continuous active membership for the entire duration of the Lloydshare Plan.
+However, as our clients will understand from their certificate, the Lloydshare Loyalty Repayment Plan [formally termed the Lloydshare Deferred Annuity] is a loyalty repayment product linked to Vacation Ownership at one of our Partner Resorts.
+The Plan is designed to run alongside a continuous active membership for the entire duration of the Lloydshare Plan.

 What if a Plan-holder dies, and there is a surviving joint Plan-holder?